 –BetterHelp therapists can’t prescribe medication.
 If you are interested in learning about medication options you should talk to your Doctor.

 -It’s expensive.
-BetterHelp is wayyyyyyy cheaper than what I used to pay to see my therapist face to face but lets get real it costs a lot of money.
+BetterHelp is wayyyyyyy cheaper than what I used to pay to see my therapist face to face but let’s get real it costs a lot of money.
 I think BetterHelp offers an excellent value because you get unlimited access to your counselor.
 The website says your therapists reply within 48 hours but mine almost always replies on the same day.

 -It’s not a good option if you need to get out of your house or have face to face interaction with someone.
 While you can video chat with your therapist it’s not the same as talking to someone in real life.
-If you need more in person interaction you should stick with traditional therapy.
+If you need more in-person interaction you should stick with traditional therapy.

 -It’s easier to have a miscommunication over text than in person.
 I try to be really clear when I write to my therapist but it’s just easier to misunderstand each other over a computer than in a face to face therapy session.

-I am not a licensed therapist.
+I am not a licensed therapist or mental health professional.
 If you are suffering from a major disorder and need treatment please seek the help of a professional.
 If you need help finding a mental health care provider call 1-800-662-HELP (4357) or visit BetterHelp to talk to a certified therapist online at an affordable price.
 You can download a free printable list of hotlines here and join the free mental health support group on Facebook here.
 This post contains affiliate links, you can read my full disclosure policy here.

 Radical Transformation Project is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.